Prince George

 add

-This program is designed to enhance attachment security between a adult-carer and a child/ youth.
+This program is designed to enhance attachment security between an adult-emotional resource and a child/ youth.
 Secure young people exhibit increased empathy, greater self-esteem, an increased capacity to handle emotions more effectively, and have better relationships later in life.
 Join us to explore how to:

 • Assist your child/youth in managing their emotions and behaviour by reflecting on their attachment needs in order to promote secure attachment